Diocese of Superior: Demographics

 As of 2023, the Diocese of Superior served a Catholic population over 64,000 in 103 parishes and one mission.
 Seven of those parishes stood as single parish units, and 96 parishes had been combined to form 32 clusters.
 The diocese had 43 priests and 70permanent deacons.
 There are 74 Catholic cemeteries.

 Catholic schools

-The Diocese of Superior operates 14 elementary schools, with a total of over 1,600 students.
+As of 2026, the Diocese of Superior operates 14 elementary schools, with over 1,600 students.
 There are no seminaries or high schools.
 Catholic schools operate in the following communities: